Probabilistic programming

 From Blei’s lab, leverages trendy deep learning machinery, tensorflow for variational Bayes and such.

 This is now baked in to tensorflow as a probabilistic programming interface.
-I do not use it because I do not trust Tensorflow.
+I do not use it because I do not trust Tensorflow, and anyway everyone at Google seems to use jax instead.

 Another Tensorflow entrant.
 Low-level and messy.
 Used in Edward2, above, but presumably more basic.
 The precise relationships between these tensorflow things is complicated enough that it is a whole other research project to pick it apart.